rasadler96/aws_scenario_2/README.md

 ### ecs_setup.py

-Input:
+#### Input:
 - Config file for programmatic access to AWS.

+#### To run:
+> python ecs_setup.py

 To run tasks on ECS, there are a number of different IAM roles that are required.
 The main purose of the ecs_setup.py is to set up the required roles for running the pipeline.
 In addition the script creates a key-pair to access instances within the ECS cluster and creates a security group to control traffic to and from instances in the cluster.

 The following roles are created within the AWS account being used:

 1. ecsInstanceRole : This role allows the container agent on each instance access to the ECS API to be able to communicate with ECS.
 2. ecsTaskExecutionRole : This role provides access to other AWS service resources that are required to run Amazon ECS tasks.
+(The default AWS policy for this was used to set up CloudWatch Logs)
 3. ecsS3InputBucketAccess : This role provides access to the input bucket for ECS tasks.
 4. ecsS3OutputBucketAccess : This role provides access to the output bucket for ECS tasks.

-Output:
+#### Output:
 - The role ARNS, security group ID and keypair name are all then stored within a config file (ecs_config.yml)
 - Keypair for EC2 instance access

 ### ecs_run.py

+#### Input:
+- Config file for programmatic access to AWS.
+- JSON task definitions that define the tasks to be run.
+The task definitions used for this project can be seen in /JSON, with the ARNs removed.
+To use these, simply substitute in the ARNS from the ecs_config.yml created by ecs_setup.py, into the appropriate sections
+- ecs_key.pem : The key to allow instance access for troubleshooting purposes, created by ecs_setup.py
+- ecs_config.yml : This config file, created by ecs_setup.py, contains the relevant keypair name and security group ID needed for running the tasks

+#### To run:
+> python ecs_run.py

+This script registers each of the task definitions within the /JSON folder, creates an ECS cluster and launches an instance into the cluster.
+Each of the pipeline steps are then run in sequential order (currently hard coded in, so these can be changed as required) and the instance is terminated.
+The logs from each container run are sent to AWS Cloudwatch if needed for troubleshooting.

+#### Output:
+- Pipeline output files can be found in the output S3 bucket.
+- Container logs can be found in Cloudwatch.

 ## Future Work